jonathan-gtd/scribe/README.md

 ### Still having issues?
 Please [open an issue](https://github.com/jonathan-gatard/scribe/issues) on GitHub with your logs and configuration.
 We're happy to help!

+## Dashboard / View

+A pre-configured Lovelace view containing all useful Scribe sensors (Database Statistics, Compression Ratios, I/O Performance) is available in this repository.

+**To add it to your Home Assistant dashboard:**

+1. Open your dashboard and click "Edit Dashboard" (pencil icon).
+2. Click the **+** button to add a new View.
+3. Select **YAML Mode** (or "Edit in YAML").
+4. Copy the content of [`lovelace_scribe_view.yaml`](lovelace_scribe_view.yaml) and paste it into the editor.
+5. Save and enjoy your metrics! 📊

 ## Technical Data

 For detailed technical information about the architecture, database schema, and data flow, please refer to the [Technical Documentation](TECHNICAL_DOCS.md).